payworks/mpos-ui.android.paybutton/README.md

-## payworks Pay Button(BETA) for Android
+## Payworks Pay Button for Android

 <img src="http://www.payworks.mpymnt.com/sites/default/files/paybutton_android_2.png"/>

-The payworks Pay Button makes the integration of card acceptance into your app insanely easy.
+The Payworks Pay Button makes the integration of card acceptance into your app insanely easy.

-Learn more about the payworks Pay Button [here][1].
+Learn more about the Payworks Pay Button [here][1].

-The `mpos-ui.paybutton` project contains the source code for the payworks Pay Button.
-The pay button uses the [payworks mPOS SDK][4] for Android to process payments.
+The `mpos-ui.paybutton` project contains the source code for the Payworks Pay Button.
+The pay button uses the [Payworks mPOS SDK][4] for Android to process payments.

-The `mpos-ui.paybutton-sample` project contains the sample on how to integrate the payworks Pay Button in your Android app.
+The `mpos-ui.paybutton-sample` project contains the sample on how to integrate the Payworks Pay Button in your Android app.

-Visit us at [www.payworksmobile.com][3] to learn more about what we do.
+Visit us at [www.payworks.com][3] to learn more about what we do.

 Installation and Documentation
 ------------------------------

-A precompiled(aar) version of this library can be installed through the payworks maven repository.
+A precompiled(aar) version of this library can be installed through the Payworks maven repository.

 Detailed installation instructions and documentation for the Pay Button can be found [here][2].

 License
 -------

+    Copyright (C) 2016 Payworks GmbH (www.payworks.com)

     The MIT License (MIT)

-    Copyright (c) 2015 payworks GmbH

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal